missrhea/missrhea.github.io/content/reading/Wild-Pork-and-Watercress/index.md

 <i>Wild Pork and Watercress</i> is set in the New Zealand bush and follows two characters Uncle Hector, a grouchy father figure, and Ricky Baker, a juvenile delinquent overweight Maori boy now in the foster care of Uncle Hector and his wife.
 When Social Welfare threaten to take back Ricky, he and Uncle Hec flee into the impassable bush.
 Crump takes you on a perilous ride to survive the vagaries of the weather, hunting wild pigs for food, and out-smarting the police search party.
 Despite hardships, a bond of trust and love blossoms between the curmudgeonly old man and his introverted young partner.

 # 🎨 Impressions
 Uncle Hec and Ricky are two characters that will stay with me for a long time.
 I love Ricky!
 I mean he's a 15-year-old reading The Thorn Birds in the jungle!
 Truly cool.
 It's a book that is entertaining from start to finish.
 I watched the film, Hunt for the Wilderpeople which led me to this book.
 And I think the book and the film are wonderful works in their own right.
-I strongly recommend both works.
+I strongly recommend both.

 # 🕵 How I Discovered It
 The movie Hunt for the Wilderpeople led me to the book.